-Review of the EVO VII RS Sprint by EVO Magazine.
-For those who think the Evo VII’s soft, here’s a harder charging version
+Review of the EVO 7 RS Sprint by EVO Magazine.
+For those who think the Evo 7’s soft, here’s a harder charging version

 When it comes to whizz-bang rally-bred saloons, Mitsubishi’s long line of Evolution models has always delivered a sharper, more uncompromisingly intense driving experience than the equivalent Subaru Imprezas.